Llocer/llocer_ev_examples/README.md

 This class extends the class OcpiServlet for OCPI node functionality and implements the interface OcpiLocationsReceiver to allow use of the module that provides the locations receiver interface.

-In order, to extend the OcpiServlet class, some abstract methods must be implemented:
+Following methods has been implemented to extend the OcpiServlet class:

 - `OcpiVersions[] getVersions()` : must return the supported OCPI versions and their URL's.
 - `OcpiEndpoints getEndpoints( String version )`: must return the supported interfaces for this protocol version.